 Paper Profiles enables the professional pulp, paper and paperboard buyer to make well informed product choices.
 It covers central environmental parameters of the pulp, paper and paperboard production including e.g. product composition and emissions.
 Being a product datasheet, Paper Profile is not recommended to be used by stakeholders interested in the complete local or regional impact of a specific pulp, paper or paperboard mill.

 What do I get from the Paper Profile?

-Being a product declaration, Paper Profile presents in an open and uniform way the most relevant environmental parameters related to papermaking.
+Being a product datasheet, Paper Profile presents in an open and uniform way the most relevant environmental parameters related to papermaking.
 Compiled to an A4 sheet it gives a good and easily readable overview of the environmental characteristic of a specific product.
 Paper Profile enables the professional pulp, paper and paperboard buyer to make well informed product choices.

 How do the Paper Profile companies ensure the reliability of the data?
 How is the quality of the data assured in the Paper Profile forms?
 Is it verified?

 The figures presented in the Paper Profile come from the mill’s data collection system, which is used for monitoring environmental performance and legal compliance.
 The Paper Profile data can be verified by an external auditor/verifier as part of the audit of a mill’s environmental management system or within a separate verification process.
 In that case an external independent auditor has checked and verified the figures and the calculation of the Paper Profile in question.
 If the Paper Profile is verified, the verifier’s logo is shown on the upper right corner of the form.